A Project by Zoe Roane-Hopkins

 Growing the Native Neighborhood

-One yard at a time
+One Yard at a time

 The traditional American lawn has been a staple of the national landscape for quite some time.
 However, it is not a benign patch of turf as we previously assumed but a sterile, green carpet that has caused ecological damage to our water, air, and ecosystems.